Joshua-Deering/Octave/README.md

 # Octave

 Octave is a full-stack app built for analyzing and visualizing audio.
-Its main purpose is for me to to a deep dive into the world of digial audio, and to get better at writing good, fast rust code.
+Its main purpose is for me to do a deep dive into the world of digial audio, and to get better at writing good, fast rust code.
 It started out as a simple Wav file parser, and has since evolved into something much bigger, with real-time processing, and in-app visualizations.
 It is built with a pure rust backend, and a [Slint](https://github.com/slint-ui/slint/tree/master) frontend.

-## What it can do:
+## Current Features:
 * Discrete Fourier Transforms
     * Naive DFT
     * Fast Fourier Transform (Radix-2 algorithm)
 * Play Audio from Wav Files
 * Perform Short-Time Fourier Transforms with different window functions (Hann window, Square window)
 * Generate Spectrograms from wav files
-* Generate Waveforms from wav files
+* Generate Waveform images from wav files
 * Real-Time Parametric EQ
 * Real-Time-Analyzer (RTA)
 * File Analyzer